The following sources will provide places to get a background of your area:

-Additional yearbooks can be found in the East Asian Library.
-The online yearbook collection ends in 2011.
-For 2012+, use the China Statistical Bureau Website (must use in Internet Explorer) or China Statistical Yearbooks Database (CNKI) (see entry above).
-Select geo-coded data is contained in the Geo-Explorer I component.
+Many yearbooks can be found in the East Asian Library.
+Also the China Statistical Bureau Website (must use in Internet Explorer).

 |Europe||Eurostat||Provides subnational statistics by province and/or city for many European Union members, Most data starts around 2000 with some back to mid 1990s.
 Use the 2003 CD for data older than that found on the website.
 Data is on CD and requires using Virtual Machine to emulate older Windows.
 Firestone Microforms Services (FilmB) COMPUTER FILE 228.
 Documentation is online.
 Much of this data is now available at http://urban.jrc.ec.europa.eu/t-pedia/#/ (Enter 'Cambridge Econometrics' in the search field)|

 Demographics, infrastructure, investment, economic, socio-economic and political data on India.
 Includes states, union territories, and districts.
 Registration required from a Princeton IP.

 |India||CEIC||Provides macroeconomic and financial time series data on India.
 Contains a wide range of data on topics including national accounts, government and public finance, demographic and labor markets, inflation, foreign trade, foreign direct investment, financial markets, and data on a variety of industry sectors.
 Includes select subnational data.|